Stop Wandering, Find the Keys: LLMs Discriminate Key States for Efficient Multi-Agent Exploration

 Our \textbf{main contributions} are summarized as follows:

-\begin{enumerate} \item We build a bridge between LLM and RL to facilitate efficient multi-agent exploration by developing a systematic approach dubbed LEMAE. \item We devise a computationally efficient inference strategy channeling task-specific information from LLM to distinguish key states critical for task fulfillment as subgoals for targeted exploration. \item We introduce a Key State Memory Tree to organize exploration according to historic key state transitions and devise the Subspace-based Hindsight Intrinsic Reward, encouraging agents' guidance. \end{enumerate}
+\begin{enumerate} \item We build a bridge between LLM and RL to facilitate efficient multi-agent exploration by developing a systematic approach dubbed LEMAE. \item We devise a computationally efficient inference strategy channeling task-specific information from LLM to discriminate task-crucial key states, which are used as subgoals with agent-wise labor division for coordinated and targeted exploration. \item We introduce Key State Memory Tree to organize exploration according to historic key state transitions, and devise the Subspace-based Hindsight Intrinsic Reward to promote guided exploration. \end{enumerate}

-We conduct extensive experiments on typical multi-agent exploration benchmarks.
-LEMAE (i) consistently outperforms the state-of-the-art~(SOTA) baselines with \textbf{10x acceleration} in certain scenarios, (ii) achieves performance comparable to the baseline trained with human-designed dense rewards in \textbf{sparse reward} scenarios, and (iii) exhibits potential to generalize to brand-new, non-symbolic tasks.
-These observations validate the effectiveness of our design in reducing redundant exploration and improving exploration efficiency, showing promise for real-world deployment in scenarios requiring efficient exploration.
+\lettersection{Methods} Prior task-agnostic novelty-driven strategies~\cite{du2023guiding} may induce redundant exploration, especially in MARL where the joint state-action space scales exponentially with the number of agents.
+We introduce Key States as task-relevant priors to guide efficient multi-agent exploration.
+Proposition~\ref{randomwalk_lemma} formalizes their efficiency advantage over unguided wandering (proof in Appendix).

+\definition[Key States]{Key States are task-critical intermediate states that (i) admit explicit representations and (ii) capture the functional labor division among agents in multi-agent cooperation.}